sonthonaxrk/cythonanagrams/README.md

 # Cython Anagrams for tech test

 Appologies for the delay in getting this over to you.
-I appreciate this was a very simple test, but since I'm doing this in my own time, I prefer to get something out of it too; that is some revision as I have not touched any code for a few months now (as I've been taking some time off).
+I appreciate this was a very simple test, but since I'm doing this in my own time I prefer to get something out of it too; that is some revision, as I have not touched any code for a few months now.

 I took the liberty of using Python *and* C++ for this task.
-Please rest assured that I would never do this in a real world situation, and would absolutely choose a simpler stack (I was also considering using Keras to make probablilistic anagram checker but didn't have the time for that).
+Please rest assured that I would never do this in a real world situation, and would absolutely choose a simpler stack (I was also considering using Keras to make probablilistic anagram checker but didn't want to embarass myself).

 Appologies for the quality of the code, I am extremely rusty.
 And I haven't packaged the code properly.